 Suggestions and Other Course Issues: Suggestions for improvement are welcome at any time.
 Any concern about the course should be brought first to my attention.
-Further recourse is available through the offices of the Mathematics Department Director of Undergraduate Studies and the Department Chair, both accessible from the Main Office in 715 Patterson Office Tower.
+Further recourse is available through the offices of the Mathematics Director of Undergraduate Studies, the

+Director of Graduate Studies, and the Department Chair, all accessible from the Main Office in 715 Patterson Office Tower.